Upper Douglas Cable Tramway: Route

 Both termini were on Douglas Promenade, at the Clock Tower and Broadway.
-The line followed a U shaped route serving Victoria Street, Prospect Hill, Buck's Road, Woodbourne Road, York Road, Ballaquayle Road, and Broadway.
+The line followed a U-shaped route serving Victoria Street, Prospect Hill, Buck's Road, Woodbourne Road, York Road, Ballaquayle Road, and Broadway.
 There was a set of points connecting with the horse tramway at the Clock Tower.
 A proposed link to the horse tramway at Broadway was not built.

-Rolling stock

-There were fifteen trams on the system.